wazuh/wazuh-documentation/source/user-manual/ruleset/cdb-list.rst

     <group>list1,list2,</group>
   </rule>

-In this example, the described rules check if an IP is in the *List-one*, in the *List-two* or in both.
+In this example, the described rules check if an IP address is in the *List-one*, in the *List-two* or in both.